Zac0511/Puter-AI-PWA/README.md

 In Puter, you can just right-click a folder and publish it as a website, so that's how this is hosted.

 ### URL Parameters
 This PWA has the parameter `?message`.
-This means that if you type `https://puter-ai.puter.site/?message=hello how are you`, the message "hello how are you" will be sended when the app starts.
+This means that if you type `https://puter-ai.puter.site/?message=hello how are you`, the message "hello how are you" will be sent when the app starts.

 ### Microsoft Edge sidebar compatibility
 This PWA is compatible with the Edge sidebar, which means you can have Puter AI directly in your sidebar.